awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control-permissions-reference.md

 When you create a permissions policy, you specify the actions in the policy's `Action` field\.
 You specify the resource value in the policy's `Resource` field as an ARN, with or without a wildcard character \(\*\)\.

 To express conditions in your CodeCommit policies, use AWS\-wide condition keys\.
 For a complete list of AWS\-wide keys, see [Available Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.
+For complete information about actions, resources, and condition keys for CodeCommit in IAM policies, see [Actions, resources, and condition keys for AWS CodeCommit](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awscodecommit.html)\.

 **Note**
 To specify an action, use the `codecommit:` prefix followed by the API operation name \(for example, `codecommit:GetRepository` or `codecommit:CreateRepository`\.